This linguistically-focused study abroad program is concentrated in the Scottish capital, Edinburgh, a city that is both medieval and international.

 In light of the fact that one language dies every two weeks (just recently the world learned of the death of the last fluent speaker of Cromarty fisherfolk, an obscure English dialect on Scotland’s Black Isle), we are called to study and document the linguistic culture of our environments while they remain accessible.
 Students interested in language, history, culture and the evolution of Appalachian traditions will be interested in this program.

-Be sure to check out this Interactive iBook introduction to "The History of Our Language: Why Schotland Matters to Apalachia" or the PDF version!
+Be sure to check out this Interactive iBook introduction to "The History of Our Language: Why Schotland Matters to Apalachia"!

 Eligibility and selection process

-This program is open to full-time undergraduate and graduate students at Ohio University who are interested in history, language and culture.
+This program is open to full-time undergraduate and graduate students at Ohio University and NON-OHIO students who are interested in history, language and culture.

 Students must have a cumulative GPA of 3.0 or higher or obtain permission from the Program Director to be eligible to apply.
 Applicants must complete a pre-departure orientation as well as an interview with the Program Director.
 Included in the pre-departure orientation are 3 required readings: Kidnapped by Robert Louis Stevenson, A Good Hanging by Ian Ranin, and Scotland: A Very Short Introduction by Rab Houston.